akuity/awesome-argo/README.md

 ## What is Argo?

-Argo consists of a set of open source tools for Kubernetes to run workflows, manage clusters, and do GitOps right, including:
+Argo consists of a set of open source tools for deploying and running applications and workloads on Kubernetes, including:
 * [Argo Workflows](https://argoproj.github.io/workflows/): Kubernetes-native workflow engine supporting DAG and step-based workflows.
 * [Argo CD](https://argoproj.github.io/cd/): Declarative continuous delivery with a fully-loaded UI.
 * [Argo Rollouts](https://argoproj.github.io/rollouts/): Advanced Kubernetes deployment strategies such as Canary and Blue-Green made easy.